 Creating awareness and educating people in Nigeria to stop human trafficking

-Helping victims of human trafficking in the Netherlands to find better career options so that they do not fall back into the hands of traffickers.
+Helping vulnerable women and youths to find better career options so that they do not fall back into the hands of traffickers.

 our core values